Moncton: Facilities

-The Avenir Centre is an 8,800-seat arena which serves as a venue for major concerts and sporting events and is the home of the Moncton Wildcats of the Quebec Major Junior Hockey League and the Moncton Magic of the National Basketball League of Canada.
+The Avenir Centre is an 8,800-seat arena which serves as a venue for major concerts and sporting events and is the home of the Moncton Wildcats of the Quebec Maritimes Junior Hockey League and the Moncton Magic of the National Basketball League of Canada.
 The CN Sportplex is a major recreational facility which has been built on the former CN Shops property.
 It includes ten ballfields, six soccer fields, an indoor rink complex with four ice surfaces (the Superior Propane Centre) and the Hollis Wealth Sports Dome, an indoor air supported multi-use building.
 The Sports Dome is large enough to allow for year-round football, soccer and golf activities.
 A newly constructed YMCA near the CN Sportsplex has extensive cardio and weight training facilities, as well as three indoor pools.
 The CEPS at Université de Moncton contains an indoor track and a 37.5 m swimming pool with diving towers.
 The new Moncton Stadium, also located at the U de M campus was built for the 2010 IAAF World Junior Track & Field Championships.
 It has a permanent seating for 10,000, but is expandable to a capacity of over 20,000 for events such as professional Canadian football.
 The only velodrome in Atlantic Canada is in Dieppe.
 It has since been closed after 17 years of existence due to safety concerns in May 2018.
 The metro area has a total of 12 indoor hockey rinks and one curling club, Curl Moncton.
 Other public sporting and recreational facilities are scattered throughout the metropolitan area, including a new $18 million aquatic centre in Dieppe opened in 2009.